wovo/torsor/readme.md

 # Interface summary

-In simple terms: with a torsor you can
+In simple terms: with a same-tag torsor you can

 - construct, copy, assign